 Please note that Townsend Lumber does not offer tree removal services.
-We will only send out log trucks to pick up a minimum of 10 logs or cut trees.
-For those with less than the 10 log minimum, delivery can be made to our mill through a third party as long as arrangements have been made with us in advance.
+Delivery of logs can be made to our mill through a third party as long as arrangements have been made with us in advance.

 Ontario Tree Species Purchased & Processed by Townsend Lumber